JiriSlof/KnowledgeBase/MS System Center.md

 software and MS SQL Server.

 ## License Mobility
-- License Mobility is not available and it's benefit of SA.
+- Licenses can be reassigned to servers no more frequently than once every 90 days.
-- Licenses can be reassigned to servers no more frequently than once every 90 days
+- License Mobility is benefit of SA.

 ## License Suites
 - Core CAL Suite